Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 How to identify impurities in honey

-The most common honey adulterant is sugar syrup.
-The same syrup is often diluted with unripe honey to give it the missing sweetness.
+The most common honey adulterator is sugar syrup.
+Unripe honey is often diluted with the same syrup to give it the missing sweetness.

 — Flour and starch are determined by adding a drop of iodine to a small amount of honey diluted with water.
 If the solution turns blue, honey with flour or starch.